St Mary's Church, Westonzoyland

 ‘Once music has a hold of you it doesn’t let go easily and Dave and I found ourselves playing together in a ceilidh band called Fiddlestix.

 ‘We realised we had very similar musical tastes and both wanted to spend a lot more time playing music, so we started a duo …’

 “At all times, the interplay between David Mitchell’s guitar and Graham Vincent’s fiddle is quite stunning.”
 (Acoustic magazine)

 'A breath of fresh air' as well as giving a concert of 'breath-taking music and performance.'
 (A. Knutt, Director of the Creative Innovation Centre CIC, Taunton).

 They were picked out as the Lyme Folk Weekend 2014 highlight of the festival after, ‘bringing the crowd to tears one moment and to their feet the next.’
 (J. Hayes, Festival Director).
 This year they will be supporting Ralph McTell and Wizz Jones at the festival.

 The concert is on Sunday 27 January 2019 is in St Mary’s church, Westonzoyland, TA7 0EP on Main Road, and will start at 3.30pm.
 Doors open at 3.00pm.

 As usual, sumptuous home-made teas will be available at a modest charge.

 Admission to the concert is free.
-Music on the Levels is grateful to Sedgemoor District Council and Westonzoyland Parish Council for financial support and to the many generous donations collected at the concerts.
+Music on the Levels is grateful to Sedgemoor District Council and Westonzoyland Parish Council for financial support.
+Donations for the continuation of the concert programme are welcome.

 Saturday Afternoon Cafe.